Skip to main content

 The Decision to Pursue a Career in Veterinary Medicine

-Veterinary Medicine is ranked #10 in The 100 Best Jobs for 2020 by U.S. News and World Report and employment for veterinarians is projected to grow 18% from 2018-2028, much faster than the average for all occupations according to the U.S. Bureau of Labor Statistics.
-The median annual wage for veterinarians was $100,370 in May 2021.
-In that period, an estimated 48,000 jobs should open up.
+Veterinary Medicine is ranked #20 in The 100 Best Jobs for 2024 by U.S. News and World Report and employment for veterinarians is projected to grow 18% from 2018-2028, much faster than the average for all occupations according to the U.S. Bureau of Labor Statistics.
+The median annual wage for veterinarians was $119,100 in May 2023.
+Employment of veterinarians is projected to grow 20 percent from 2022 to 2032, much faster than the average for all occupations.
+About 5,000 openings for veterinarians are projected each year, on average, over the decade.

 Veterinary Medicine is a vital profession that specializes in the prevention, diagnosis and treatment of disease as well as disease prevention in animals of all types, from companion, domestic, exotic, wildlife and production animals.
 Veterinary Science is vital to the study and protection of animal production practices, herd health and monitoring the spread of disease.